AMS-MRC-disc-math-bio/pmfe/README.md

     docker pull agdphd/pmfe

+This command can be used in the future to update your image to the latest version.

 You can then enter the image by running the following in your shell:

     docker run -it agdphd/pmfe